Nana Meriwether: Miss USA 2012

 Meriwether represented Maryland at Miss USA 2012, where she eventually finished as the first runner-up to Olivia Culpo of Rhode Island.
 On December 19, 2012, Olivia Culpo won the title of Miss Universe 2012.
 Due to pageant protocol, Miss USA must resign her title in order to fulfill her duties as Miss Universe.
 The first runner-up assumes the title of Miss USA, meaning that Meriwether became the new Miss USA 2012 three weeks later.

 Other ventures

 Meriwether is a cofounder of the Meriwether Foundation, which she runs along with the members of her family.
 The organization operates programs in health, education, nutrition, and development in rural and impoverished communities of Southern Africa.
 Meriwether worked as an executive assistant to Glenda Bailey, the editor-in-chief of Harper's Bazaar.
 She has worked for and contributed to Carine Roitfeld's CR Fashion Book, Vanity Fair, and Vogue Australia.
-Founded by Joseph Lubin, Meriwether joined ConsenSys in 2018 where she helps build decentralized companies and applications for the Ethereum blockchain.